xebialabs-community/xl-chatops-integrations/lita-xl-deploy/README.md

 # Quick start

-See the [sample-bot](../sample-bot) project for an easy-to-use, complete Lita bot setup.
+See the [sample-bot](../sample-bot) project for a complete and easy-to-use Lita bot setup.

 # Features